 What will progress look like?

 As everyone is different, progress is difficult to predict and depends on many factors, including each person’s individual response and personal motivation and engagement in the treatment options offered.
 For some patients, there can be a significant relief from pain following medical treatment, which enables an increase in exercise and activity, and leads to an improved quality of life.
-In many situations, learning to manage and continue or improve functioning - can be a positive and helpful way forward.
+In many situations, learning to manage and continue or improve functioning despite the pain can be a positive and helpful way forward.
 However, expected changes are often gradual and may take many months.

 Will a letter be written after each appointment?